Livestock43/ESP-Only---Livestock43-x-hrt--/README.md

 How to use:
--Download the attached zip file
+-Download the loader

--Extensions>Enable Developer Mode>Drag the zip file into extensions Enjoy!
+Place loader in extensions > enable developer mode > Enjoy!

 (Livestock43 x hrt)